Skip to navigation Skip to content

 Is the case suitable? + Read more ...

-If the case is unsuitable for private collection, Service Officers should document their findings.
-No further action is required.
+If the case is unsuitable for private collection, document the findings.
+Procedure ends here.

-If RIPC should be deferred, Service Officers should document their findings.
-That decision may be reviewed at a later date.
+If RIPC should be deferred, document the findings.
+The decision may be reviewed at a later date.

 Payee contact